-With more fish per square acre than any other lake in the country, Clear Lake is ranked by Bassmaster as the second-best lake in America for bass fishing.
+With more fish per square acre than any other lake in the country, Clear Lake is ranked by Bassmaster as the number one-best lake in America for bass fishing.

 “This lake produces the largest weight per fish of any place in the western United States,” Knight said.
 “It’s a popular place to come for tournament fishermen.
 They really enjoy it because they can catch a lot of fish.
 And big fish.”

 Tournament fishermen should take note that several high-profile tournaments are scheduled on Clear Lake in the weeks and months to come.
-The 29th Annual Clear Lake Team Bass Tournament hosted by the Lake County Chamber of Commerce is coming up March 19-20, with registration already open.
+The 35th Annual Clear Lake Team Bass Tournament hosted by the Lake County Chamber of Commerce is coming up March 25-26, with registration already open.
 Then there’s the Clearlake Oaks-Glenhaven Catfish Derby—known as the “biggest catfish tournament west of the Mississippi River”—scheduled for May 13-15 on Clear Lake.
-After that, the California Team Championships for the Wild West Bass Trail Tournament arrive on Clear Lake June 11-12.

 Plenty of other fishing tournaments on Clear Lake are scheduled throughout the months to come.